gokulPG/DevBlog/README.md

 # DevBlog
-Multi-User SEO Blogging platform with React, NextJs and MongoDB
+Multi-User SEO Blogging platform with React, NextJs and NodeJs